anphonic/ej2-aspnetmvc-docs/src/charts/bullet-chart/title.md

 ### Position as Right

-By setting the `titlePosition` to `Right`, you can display the title and subtitle at the right side of the chart.
+By setting the `titlePosition` to **Right**, you can display the title and subtitle at the right side of the Bullet Chart.

 {% aspTab template="bullet-chart/title/right", sourceFiles="right.cs" %}